Partition Actions in Florida

 When is a Partition Action Necessary?

-The most common scenario involving partition actions happens when family members co-own real estate, or when an unmarried couple jointly own property, or when business partners jointly own real estate.
-If in each of the scenarios described above the co-owners agree as to how to manage or whether to sell the property, then of course a partition action will not be necessary.
-If however there is disagreement as to how to manage or whether to sell the property, any co-owner can file a lawsuit for partition to force a sale or a buy out of the property.
+The most common scenario involving partition actions happens when family members co-own real estate, when an unmarried couple jointly owns property, or when business partners jointly own real estate.
+If in each of the scenarios described above the co-owners agree on how to manage or whether to sell the property, then a partition action will not be necessary.
+However, if there is disagreement as to how to manage or whether to sell the property, any co-owner can file a lawsuit for partition to force a sale or a buyout of the property.
 Typically, partition actions are necessary after a probate proceeding where real property owned by a decedent is passed on to the heirs who disagree as to whether to sell or how to manage the real property.

 If a defendant in a partition action persists in resisting the sale of the property, the resisting co-owner may pursue a buyout option.
 Under F.S.
 64.207, a buyout option will prevent the property from going to the open market, allowing the co-owner willing to retain their title to the property to buy the remaining percentage of it belonging to the plaintiff, if granted.
 The value at which the remaining portion of the property can be bought is determined by a court-ordered appraisal.